buz-ch/paulmann_gent2/readme.md

   * **Color Temperature Step Logic Verification and Correction:**  Verify and potentially correct the logic of the color temperature step buttons (`color_temperature_step_up`/`_down`) to ensure they control color temperature in the intended warmer/cooler direction.
   * **Implement `hue_move` Functionality:** Fully implement continuous hue control (`hue_move` command) from the color wheel.
   * **Investigate Saturation Button Behavior:**  Further investigate the function and potential implementation of the saturation button (center of the color wheel).
-  * **More Specific Debug Topic:** Change the debug MQTT topic from `test` to a more specific topic for better organization and to avoid conflicts with other MQTT devices.
   * **Error Handling:** Implement more robust error handling and logging within the automation for potential issues.
   * **Clarify Color Temperature Button Behavior in Documentation:**  Improve documentation clarity regarding the discrete nature of the color temperature buttons and their configured Kelvin values.
   * **Consider "Stop" Action for Movement Commands:** If continuous movement commands like `hue_move` or `color_move` are implemented, add a "stop" action triggered by button release.